asen/smg/docs/index.md

 notify-disable too.

 > When multiple conflicting notify-strikes values apply, SMG will use the minimal from these.
-For fetch errors (applicable to object and pre-fecth command failures) this means the minimal value (but never less than 1) applicable to any of the "children" graph vars (ones depending on the failed command).

 Currently there are two ways to apply alert/notify configs to any given object variable: